erick805/rickylau-dev/content/blog/react-hooks/index.md

 **3**. **Optimization**: Classes are simply **not optimal for compilers**.

-## Managing Local State:
+## Managing Local State

 <h4 align="center">What is state in React?</h4>
 In simple terms, state is simply an object which contains all your key-value pairs which determines how your components render & behave.

 State allows your component to be dynamic and interactive.

-In order to access and manage state in a class you have to initialize `this.state` as an object within your `constructor()` and name your local state as a key and set its initial value as the key's value.
+In order to access and manage state in a class you have to initialize `this.state` as an object within your `constructor()`, name your local state as a key, and set its initial value as the key's value.

 Furthermore, it is recommended to call `setState()` every time you want to modify state correctly.

-<h4 align="center">What is a class in React?</h4>
+<h4 align="center">How classes manage local state in React</h4>

-Class components come from ES6 classes and were the default method for managing local state, it also allowed for side effects to occur through lifecycle methods.
+Class components come from ES6 classes and is the default method for managing local state.
+It also allows for side effects to occur through lifecycle methods.

 _Here is a simple example of a counter with an increment button written in a class._